gaebar/vietgram-1/README.md

 ## Visuals

 ### Hidden Gems page.
-Discover, like and display and delete comment.
+Show, like, post and delete comment.
 ![Gems](./screenshots/gems.gif)

 ## Post a new Gem, edit and delete